 The Handbook of Comparative Criminal Law

 Robinson, Paul H., "[A Brief Comparative Summary of the Criminal Law of the] United States" (2011).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 338.